Warwick-Maths-Society/Warwick-Maths-Society.github.io/_pages/essays.md

 show_breadcrumb   : true
 ---

-The second year essay is an opportunity to study topic of your choice, and to gain some experience in mathematical writing.
+The second year essay is an opportunity to study a topic of your choice, and to gain some experience in mathematical writing.

 Most of the advice that can be given about the essay is self evident, but is worth repeating.